astrolabsoftware/1807.03078/README.md

 ## How to run the notebook

 You must have [Apache Spark](http://spark.apache.org/) and [Jupyter notebook](https://jupyter.org/) installed on your machine or your cluster.
+Other Python dependencies are described in the notebook.

 ### On a local machine